Spudger

-A spudger (also known as a spludger, non-marring nylon black stick tool) is a tool that has a wide flat-head screwdriver-like end that extends as a wedge, used to separate pressure-fit plastic components without causing damage during separation.
+A spudger (also known as a spludger or non-marring nylon black stick tool) is a tool used to separate pressure-fit plastic components without causing damage during separation.
+It has a wide flat-head screwdriver-like end that extends as a wedge, for easy insertion into narrow slots.

 Uses

 The flat end of the spudger is often used to loosen or release components inside electronics, for example during the replacement of batteries or touch screens for smartphones.
 The other end is often a point or a hook depending on application.
 When applied to separate pressure-fit panels, there is often a point to create an initial gap before the wedge end is utilized.

 A spudger is also a wiring tool used for poking or adjusting small wires or components, generally in the electronics and telecommunications industries.
 A typical spudger is an insulating stick, made of either wood, plastic or a nylon fiberglass material.
 For instances where the spudger is used for prising it is commonly made of stainless steel or other metals.